FH70: Ammunition

 The new projectiles conformed to the Quadrilateral Ballistics Agreement between the US, UK, Germany and Italy.
 In essence, this meant a shell with the same shape and dimensions as the US M549 rocket-assisted projectile.
 The standard HE shell (UK designation L15) is a thin wall design weighing 43.5 kg and containing 11.3 kg of HE.
 This remains the largest HE load for a standard 155mm shell.

-The propellant system comprises three different bagged cartridges with triple-base propellant.
+The propellant system comprises three bagged cartridges with triple-base propellant.
 Cartridge 1 gives charges 1 & 2, Cartridge 2 give charges 3–7 and Cartridge 3 is charge 8, which gives a maximum range under standard conditions of 24.7 km.

 Each nation developed its own fuzes and ammunition packaging.
-In the UK's case, this led to the Unit Load Container carrying 17 complete rounds, including shells with fuzes fitted - a novelty for 155 mm.
+In Britain, this led to the Unit Load Container carrying 17 complete rounds, including shells with fuzes fitted - a novelty for 155 mm.

-Standard US pattern 155 mm ammunition can also be fired, although US primers proved problematic for the primer magazine and feed due to their variation in size.
+Standard US pattern 155 mm ammunition can also be fired, although US primers proved difficult for the primer magazine and feed due to their variation in size.